 Applications of Chinese citizens under the age of 18 to renounce citizenship may be filed on their behalf by their parents or other legal representatives.

 Upon determining that the application is complete, the local exit-entry administration should issue a receipt.
-Examination and approval is by the Ministry of Public Security.
-The time period for processing an application is not specified by rules, and it can take up to one year.
+Examination and approval is by the Ministry of Public Security and takes 45 business days.
+But the actual processing time can stretch to one year or more.

-If an application for renunciation of Chinese citizenship is approved, Chinese citizenship is lost at once.
-You will be issued a certificate of renunciation of Chinese nationality.
+If an application for renunciation of Chinese citizenship is approved, you will be issued a certificate of renunciation of Chinese nationality (中华人民共和国退籍证书).
 You will need to surrender any valid Chinese passport for cancellation.

 Now that you are recognized as a foreign national, you will also need to apply for a visa or residence permit.
 Currently, the Beijing Exit-Entry Administration is only issuing 60-day L visas to a child who has renounced Chinese nationality, meaning that the child will need to travel abroad and apply for a new visa that can be used to apply for a residence permit, such as an an S1 (dependent of foreign worker) or Q1 (family reunion).